 3. You can also download and import individual scripts from the PowerSploit GitHub repository if you don’t want to clone the entire repository.

-Now that PowerSploit is set up let’s explore the various modules it offers.
+Now that PowerSploit is set up let’s explore its various modules.

 PowerSploit Modules

 PowerSploit is organized into six main categories of modules, each serving a distinct purpose in offensive security operations.
-In this section, we’ll cover each category and provide examples to help you understand how to use these modules effectively.
+This section will cover each category and provide examples to help you understand how to use these modules effectively.

 Code Execution